 Jesus said His sheep knows His voice (Jn 5:25; 10:8,27; even Dt 28:1; Ps 95:7,8; Heb 3:7-9).
 We today have at least Jn 3:17-21; 4:23-24; 14:6,26; 17:15-26…

 Was this hearing referring to only those who could literally and physically hear Him [audibly with their ears] around 27-30 A.D. and for us today is merely a referral to an “open heart”, an acceptance and following of His teaching, precepts and demonstrations [from then]?
-Or can we, and are we suppose, to actually hear an audible guidance [voice] from Him still today?
+Or can we, and are we supposed, to actually hear an audible guidance as a spoken voice from Him still today?
 Is this in fact possible today without having some sort of psychosomatic disorder?
 Ponder here, 1 Jn 3:24 with Jn 4:23-24; 14:6,23-26.
 Take also special note of 1 Cor 1:17-2:2.

-Referring to the meditation “Counseling and Delivering Ministries”, it is prudent to be wary of “messengers” (Gal 1:6-9; Mt 7:15-23; 15:6-11) that imply we are deaf to God’s Voice and they not (Col 2:18-19).
-It is therefore sensible for every one of us to contemplate vigilantly the Voice of God, if we consider just Jn 14:6 and Eph 2:8-13.
+Referring to the meditation “Counseling and Delivering Ministries”, it is prudent to be wary of “messengers” (Gal 1:6-9; Mt 7:15-23; 15:6-11) that imply we are deaf to God’s Voice and they not (Col 2:18-19) and so need them as mediators.
+It is therefore sensible for every one of us to contemplate vigilantly the Voice of God, if we consider just Jn 14:6; Eph 2:8-13 and 1 Tim 2:5.

-Ignoring [not having known, not having had an intimate experience] with His [Personal] voice then seems to have been self- destructive in the worst degree.
-Yet, this would [should] apply equally to us today (Jn 4:23-24; 14:26; Rom 8:14)!
+Ignoring [not having known, not having had an intimate experience] with His [Personal] audible voice then seems to would have been self- destructive in the worst degree if it meant rejection of His message as God’s Voice (Jn 1:9-14; 3:17-21).
+Even then, is it quite plausible that some could not have heard Jesus’ voice audible spoken by Him in person for various benign practical reasons but could get second- or third hand a teaching or healing as for example conveyed by someone that did hear from Him [Jesus] directly because they could and did attend (even just Acts 5:12-15; 9:36-42; 10:41-48; 19:9-11; 20:9-10).
+This would then [should] apply equally to us today (Jn 4:23-24; 14:26; Rom 8:14)!
 For He is [will/can always only be] the Love, Grace, Righteousness, Eternal Life, Truth and fullness of God, and His name is Jesus Christ.
 (Refer to the meditation “Who is Jesus Christ”).

-Let’s contemplate a few thoughts around this all-important matter of the genuineness of this relationship that would make the difference between a dead religion with rituals, ceremonies, tradition, chimes and rhymes, a liturgical show [hoax] on one side and on the other side a dialogue opposing those monotonous monologues simply pretending to be prayers [but that shows no real miraculous result or powerful effect – real healing – as Jesus and His followers demonstrated then, and still today]…
+Let’s contemplate a few thoughts around this all-important matter of the genuineness of this relationship that would make the difference between a dead religion with rituals, ceremonies, tradition, chimes and rhymes, a liturgical show [hoax] and even the “imaginary friend” some people talk to (because they waist time in God’s presence with play-acting) on one side and on the other side a real dialogue opposing those monotonous monologues simply pretending to be prayers [but that shows no real miraculous result or powerful effect – real healing – as Jesus and His followers demonstrated, recorded in the four gospels and the Book of Acts, and even still today]…

 Herod “the great” (?), who also murdered members of his own family in fear of being dethroned, had John the Baptist beheaded (Mt 14:1-13).
 This John was the prophet who announced Jesus as the Messiah (Jn 1:29,36).
 Notice how Jesus said “He who has ears to hear, let him be listening [present continuous] and let him consider and perceive and comprehend by hearing…” (Mt 11:15; Rom 10:17).
 Note how Jesus did not speak to Herod – Lk 23:9 who would not hear, welcome, value, trust, perceive and comprehend the Word of God.
 Also in Lk 23:8-12, why Herod and Pilot (who “washed his hands in innocence”) became friends (Js 4:4; Jn 15:18-23).
 We should take serious cognizance of this application of Gal 6:7 (I Jn 2:4; 4:2,3!).
 Incidentally, note the vitally important little word “only” in Gal 6:7 – “… For whatever a man sows, that, and that only is what he will reap…” !!
 This quite possibly refers specifically to immortality – see “The Testimony” by this author.
 Understand this connection with Mt 3:8; and 12:34-37; Mk 8:18 (Pharisees think themselves aloof, unteachable; puffed up with knowledge [of – not from – God], even false prophets with deceiving, “well intended” doctrines of man, while ignoring His Personal Voice, perhaps hearing it but not paying attention and heeding it).